unaipme/imPAPI/readme.md

 mvn spring-boot:run
 ```

 The REST endpoints will be available at [http://localhost:8080](http://localhost:8080).
 The documentation of all the endpoints is available at [http://localhost:8080/docs](http://localhost:8080/docs).
-Search mode is still not supported by the REST interface.
+Search mode is now supported by the REST interface.

 ## Disclaimer